maheshkotha/dsa-javascript/README.md

     Example:
         If the list is [2, 7, 11, 15] and the target is 9, then the answer would be [0, 1] because 2 (at index 0) plus 7 (at index 1) equals 9.

+# Linked List

+  - Single Linked List
+  - Double Linked List
+  - Reverse(Circular) Linked List

+* Single Linked List
+  - Push
+  - Pop
+  - UnShift
+  - Shift
+  - GetFirst
+  - GetLast
+  - Set
+  - Insert
+  - Size
+  - Clear

+* Double Linked List
+  - Push
+  - Pop
+  - Shift
+  - UnShift

+* Reverse Linked List

+# Linked List
+  - A linked list is a linear data structure where elements, called nodes, are not stored contiguously in memory.
+    Insted, each node contains data and a reference, or link, to the next node in the sequence.

+  -> First element call the Head,
+  -> Last element call the Tail